Towards a General Large Sample Theory for Regularized Estimators: Asymptotic Representations for Regularized Estimators

-In this section we derive asymptotic representations for the regularized estimator with \emph{differentiable} regularizations.
-Before defining the concept of regularization, we define the notion of generalized asymptotic linearity (GAL).
-Throughout this section we assume $\Theta \subseteq \mathbb{R}$ to simplify the exposition; the results can be easily be extended to vector-valued parameters.
-In other cases where the parameter of interest is infinite-dimensional GAL is too weak and a stronger notion is needed, which we develop in Section \ref{sec:SALR}.
+The goal of this section is to provide ``easy-to-interpret" sufficient conditions to obtain a generalized asymptotic linear (GAL) representation for regularized estimators, assuming that $P_{n}$ converges to $P$ in some sense.
+Throughout this section we assume $\Theta \subseteq \mathbb{R}$ to simplify the exposition; the results can be easily be extended to vector-valued parameters.\footnote{In other cases where the parameter of interest is infinite-dimensional GAL is too weak and a stronger notion is needed; we refer the reader to a previous version of this paper \cite{jansson2017general} for this case.}